This is the second part of this series. If you missed the first one you can read it here.

 - Work backwards from these dates and start listing on the notebook paper all the things you want to get done to prepare for them.
 For example; write down what needs to be down last minute and/or the week before.
 Then write down what can be done two weeks before and three weeks before the date.

 - Create a shopping list for each party or event scheduled.
 If you started a shopping list in Part 1 of this series you will want to put it with this list.
 Once the lists are done you can prioritize what needs to be purchased this week and what can wait until next week.
-For example; if you are having a party and mailing out invitations you will want to purchase them now.
+For example; if you are having a party and mailing out invitations you’ll want to purchase them now.

 - Each week go through what you want to get done that week.
 If you need to mark something on the calendar you can do it at that time.
 For example; your shopping day, post office to mail invitations, ordering items online.
 This way they can be worked into your routine for that day or week.